chromium/chromium/docs/webui_build_configuration.md

 ```
 This rule is used to minify Javascript files to reduce build size.
 Also generates a manifest file to |target_gen_dir| named
 minify_js_manifest.json.
-Note that this should not be used alongside
+This can be used alongside bundle_js(), if
-optimize_webui, which minifies files in addition to bundling them.
+bundling and minifying is desired.
 ```

 #### **Arguments**